BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 ## Dockerfile

-Aplications on Fly run on containers, let's generate a Dockerfile and then make a couple of changes on that file:
+Applications on Fly run in containers.
+Let's generate a Dockerfile and make a couple of changes to that file:

 Run: